-When creating a citation you are answering 4 questions:
+When creating a reference citation you are answering 4 questions:

 A. AUTHOR: Who created this resource? a single Author?
 More than one author?
 An organization?

 B. DATE: When was this resource created?
-Date: details included depend on the resource e.g. (year), (year, month, date).
+Date: details included depend on the resource e.g. (year), (year, month, day).

 D. SOURCE: Where does this resource come from (or, where can my reader find this resource)?
 This can include the title of a larger work that your resource is part of (like one story from an anthology or one article from a journal) Publisher, and DOI or URL.